 wp_options table stores data which is related to the setup and administration of the site as a whole, access to it is restricted.
 To be able to amend settings and options, users will need to have the

 manage_options capability.
-The only default user role with this capability is the administrator role (and in Multisite, the network administrator role).
+The only default user role with this capability is the administrator role (and in Multisite, the network administrator or the super admin role).

 This means that if you need to add options that other user roles have access to, you’ll have to assign the

 manage_options capability to them.
 This carries risks, so only do it if you’re sure!

 wp_options table come from the values that you have set under Administration > Settings inside the WordPress admin dashboard.
 This includes general settings like the site title, tagline etc. It also stores options related to reading, writing, comments, media, permalinks etc. on the website.

 Some other plugins that you have installed might also use this table to store their configuration options.

 The options table has a similar structure to the three metadata tables.
 It has four fields: